-- Cleaning, inspection, and sterilization must be performed by hospital personnel trained in the general procedures involving contaminant removal. - Instruments must be cleaned prior to sterilization.
+- Cleaning, inspection, lubrication, and sterilization must be performed by hospital personnel trained in the general procedures involving contaminant removal. - Instruments must be cleaned prior to lubrication and sterilization. - All instrument hinged, rotating, and articulating parts must be lubricated prior to sterilization with a water soluble and sterilizable lubricant intended for surgical instruments (Hinge-Free® for example). - Certain instruments may be disassembled prior to cleaning.